Chapter 7 - Accommodation For Spelling

 • DAS will notify instructors if the student is eligible for this accommodation.

-• The instructor should contact DAS if they has any concerns regarding this accommodation.
+• The instructor should contact DAS if they have any concerns regarding this accommodation.

 • If the instructor believes this accommodation is not reasonable, then the process for an accommodation dispute should be followed.

-• The instructor must complete an Alternative Testing Agreement and should identify the method that will be used to accommodate the disability: spell check device, spell check access, or the student will not be penalized for spelling errors.
+• If the exam will be proctored at the DAS Testing Center, the instructor must complete a Course Instruction Template and should identify the method that will be used to accommodate the disability: spell check device, list of words, or the student will not be penalized for spelling errors.

-• If the student/instructor selects a hand-held spell checker or spell check access as the accommodation, the student will be held to the same spelling standards as other students.
+• If the exam will be taken in Proctorio, then the instructor or teaching assistant will need to adjust security parameters to allow for the spelling aid.
+If the student/instructor selects a hand-held spell checker or spell check access as the accommodation, the student will be held to the same spelling standards as other students.

 • The spell-checking device should not provide access to definitions, synonyms or antonyms.